Skip to content

 Built around strategic mega reservoirs adding over 2,400 million gallons of storage, large-diameter Musaimeer tunnels and pumping infrastructure, extensive drainage expansions across more than 35 flood-prone areas, and a national aquifer storage and recovery system providing 90 days of emergency supply for Doha and surrounding regions.

-Expert Briefing: FAQs
+Expert Analysis: FAQs

-How is the Doha water transition funded?
+How is Doha’s water transition funded?

 What defines Doha’s climate-resilient approach?